Advanced Nursing (Online Learning) MSc

 Please note that students enrolled on this programme would not be eligible to apply for a Tier 4 visa.

-This programme offers a flexible online postgraduate degree designed for graduate nurses who are interested in studying at an advanced level.
+This programme offers a flexible online postgraduate degree designed for graduate nurses interested in studying at an advanced level.

 The programme is designed to be completed part-time.
-The minimum period the programme can be completed is two years, with a maximum completion time of three years.
+The minimum period the programme can be completed is two years, with a maximum completion time of six years.

-For students undertaking the 2 year programme, they will usually take one or two 20 credit courses each semester, so that a minimum of 60 credits are completed in year one and the remainder in year 2.
+For students that undertake the programme over 2 years, they will usually take 1 or 2, 20 credit courses each semester, so that a minimum of 60 credits are completed in year 1 and the remainder in year 2.
 Their dissertation will be completed towards the end of their second year.

-For students undertaking the 3 year programme, they will usually take one or two 20 credit courses each semester, so that a minimum of 40 credits are completed in year one and the reminder in year 2 and/or year 3.
+For students that undertake the programme over 3 years, they will usually take 1 or 2, 20 credit courses each semester, so that a minimum of 40 credits are completed in year one and the reminder in year 2 and/or year 3.
 Their dissertation will be completed in year 3.

 The compulsory courses form the core part of the MSc are: